Federated Optimization in Heterogeneous Networks

 Both methods assume that all devices participate at each communication round, which is impractical in federated settings.
-Indeed, due to the inexact estimation of full gradients (i.e., $\nabla \phi(w^{(t-1)})$ in \citep[Eq (13)]{shamir2014communication}) with device subsampling schemes and the staleness of the gradient correction term~\citep[Eq (13)]{shamir2014communication}, these methods are not directly applicable to our setting.
+Indeed, due to the inexact estimation of full gradients (i.e., $\nabla \phi(w^{(t-1)})$ in \citet[Eq (13)]{shamir2014communication}) with device subsampling schemes and the staleness of the gradient correction term~\citep[Eq (13)]{shamir2014communication}, these methods are not directly applicable to our setting.
 Regardless of this, we explore a variant of such an approach in federated settings and see that the gradient direction term does not help in this scenario---performing uniformly worse than the proposed \fedprox framework for heterogeneous datasets, despite the extra computation required (see Figure \ref{fig:feddane}). {We refer interested readers to~\citet{li2020feddane} for more detailed discussions.}

 {Finally, we note that there is an interesting connection between meta-learning methods and federated optimization methods~\cite{khodak2019adaptive}, and similar proximal terms have recently been investigated in the context of meta-learning for improved performance on few-shot learning tasks~\cite{goldblum2020unraveling,zhou2019efficient}.}

 \paragraph{Bounded dissimilarity assumption.}